25 Feb How to Study Effectively: Simple Tricks You Should Know

 Sure, many of us have been there at one point.

 Your environment plays a key role in how fruitful your reading time becomes.
 A bed is primarily for resting and not for reading.
-If your bedroom is the same as your reading room, make sure your reading table is placed in such a way that you can sit with your back towards your bed.
+If your bedroom is the same as your reading room, make sure your reading table is placed to sit with your back towards your bed.
 That way, you’re able to concentrate on the task at hand.

-Create an environment that helps you focus – turn off the TV, put your phone on silent mode and turn down the volume of your stereo.
-You can’t be humming to a song on the radio and expect to concentrate on your reading, it’s never going to happen!
+Create an environment that helps you focus – turn off the TV, put your phone on silent mode and turn down your stereo volume.
+You can’t be humming to a song on the radio and expect to concentrate on your reading.
+It’s never going to happen!

 Some people have also found that placing motivational quotes at strategic positions in the reading section helps them commit to their schedule.
 Ultimately, your role is to create conditions that help you make the most of the session.